A look at the “one day” in one day dental implants

 - The experience and specialty of the dentist who does the implant

-From the very first visit and throughout the entire dental implant procedure, Dr. Stone and his staff are with you every step of the way.
-We have an onsite laboratory, that saves our patients time and money.
-Dr. Stone has been practicing cosmetic dentistry for more that thirty years, with a specialty as a Prosthodontist.
-Dr. Stone teaches Dental Implant technique to dentists at two colleges in South Florida.
+From the very first visit through to the end, Dr. Stone and his staff are going to be right beside you.
+We have an on-site laboratory that saves our patients time and money.
+Dr. Stone has been a practicing prosthodontist for more that 30 years.
+He even teaches dental implant techniques to dentists at two colleges in South Florida.

-We work with individual insurance companies, as well as CareCredit, to help our patients get financial assistance.
-Dr. Stone and his staff are available to guide you through the procedure and answer any questions you might have before, during and after the implant is in place.
+We work with individual insurance companies as well as CareCredit to help our patients with financial assistance.
+Dr. Stone and his staff are available to guide you through the procedure and answer any questions you might have before, during, or after the implant is in place.
 Contact us for a free consultation.